Opix/OpenCV5-Contrib-Android/README.md

 # OpenCV5-Contrib-Android
 OpenCV 5.x SDK plus opencv_contrib for Android.
 You can simply get the repo and add to your Droid project.

-Or you can compile by yourself with your specific versions.
+Or you can compile by yourself with your specific versions on your **Mac**.
 Some helpful links:

 - https://github.com/opencv/opencv/releases
 - https://github.com/opencv/opencv/wiki/Custom-OpenCV-Android-SDK-and-AAR-package-build